Runn077/GolangAPI/README.md

 # GolangAPI
-A RESTful API made using Go
+A RESTful API made using Go and gin